Introducing Conversation Intelligence, powered by Loris ->

 You’ll get

-• Error Analysis: automatically surface technical and non-technical errors on your sites and apps
+• Error Analysis: automatically surface technical and non-technical errors on your sites and apps, with AI summaries to pinpoint what’s important

 • Frustration scoring: automatically prioritize which sessions to investigate based on user frustration signals (like rage clicks or repeated attempts)